-Using your estimates of R+, L+, and ne, compute your value of N-.
+6. Using your estimates of R , L, and n_e , and the given value for p, compute your value of N.

 Part 2: Colonizing the Milky Way Galaxy

 Imagine that a very technologically advanced civilization with the capability of interstellar travel develops on a planet somewhere in the Milky Way galaxy.
 They decide to commit their resources to spreading their race and civilization across the Galaxy.
 With advanced instruments and telescopes, they locate two stars, each about 100 light years away, that have planets that might be habitable.
 They send an unmanned probe to each, and the probes report back that indeed there is a habitable planet in each system.